Liraglutide and Cardiovascular Outcomes in Type 2 Diabetes

 High-yield insights from every perspective

-What is the physiological mechanism of GLP-1 receptor agonists like liraglutide, and how might this mechanism contribute to the reduction in cardiovascular events observed in the LEADER trial beyond simple glycemic control?
+What is the mechanism of action of liraglutide, and how might its physiological effects explain the reduction in cardiovascular events seen in the LEADER trial?

 Key Response